JoeABR/DigitalDesign/Comb/Arithmetic/README.md

 # Arithmetic
-These are modules that are inherently built upon Combinational logic for arithmetic operations i.e Adder, Subtractors
+These are modules that are inherently built upon Combinational logic for arithmetic operations i.e Adder-Subtractors(deterministic or probalistic)
-Multipliers, divisors, modulo arithmetic , Counters and so on.
+Multipliers, dividers, modulo arithmetic and lograthimic evaluators, Counters and so on.